 Salmon Creek Diversion is located on Salmon Creek-approximately 5.4 miles downstream from Fairview Dam and approximately 0.4 mile upstream of the confluence with the NFKR in Section 30, T.24 S., R.33 E., MDM).
 This diversion is a mass concrete overflow structure with a crest length of approximately 61 feet long and extends 5 feet above the streambed.
-The crest of the dam is located at 3,590 feet above mean sea level.
+The crest of the dam is located at 3,590 feet amsl.
 The upstream face is lined with vertical metal grating.
 An elevated wooden walkway provides access across the diversion.
 There are three hand-operated gates: two drain gates that direct water into Salmon Creek and a third gate that conveys water into the diversion pipe.
-The steel diversion pipe is 226 feet long with a 26 inch diameter.
-Flow from the diversion through interchangeable fixed-orifice plates that provide the minimum instream flow release, with any remaining flow directed into the main flowline.
+The steel diversion pipe is 226 feet long with a 26-inch diameter.
+Flow from the diversion pipe can be returned to the creek approximately 180 feet downstream from the diversion through interchangeable fixed-orifice plates that provide the minimum instream flow release, with any remaining flow directed into the main flowline.
 Seepage from beneath the two drain gates also provides flow into Salmon Creek.